cyberark/secretless-broker/CONTRIBUTING.md

 ## Prerequisites

+### Go version
+To work in this codebase, you will want to have at least Go 1.11.4 installed.

 ### Mercurial (`hg`)
 Due to a dependency on `k8s/client-go`, our project requires that you have installed Mercurial (`hg` on the CLI) on your system.